TNA Epics: TNA Epics on Extreme Sports Channel (2010)

-On Friday November 19, 2010, TNA Epics began re-airing on Extreme Sports Channel in the UK.
+On Friday 19 November 2010, TNA Epics began re-airing on Extreme Sports Channel in the UK.
 At this time Extreme was already home to TNA's Monthly Pay-Per Views and weekly syndicated show Xplosion.
 Epics aired back to back double episodes every Friday night on Extreme Sports Channel, following TNA Xplosion at 10 pm and 11 pm.
-The show's run on Extreme ended on December 31, 2010, when TNA's contract with Extreme Sports ended and all TNA programming moved to Challenge.
+The show's run on Extreme ended on 31 December 2010, when TNA's contract with Extreme Sports ended and all TNA programming moved to Challenge.

 Streaming services (2016)

-In September 19, 2016, Impact Wrestling began airing and releasing previously aired and unaired episodes of TNA Epics on the Impact Plus and Pluto TV streaming services.
+On 19 September 2016, Impact Wrestling began airing and releasing previously aired and unaired episodes of TNA Epics on the Impact Plus and Pluto TV streaming services.
 The series has produced 20 episodes with 7 episodes that were previously unaired until the 2016 release on the promotions streaming service.